cncf/devstats.archive/README.md

 2) `gha2db` (imports GitHub archives to database and eventually JSON files)
 - [gha2db](https://github.com/cncf/gha2db/blob/master/cmd/gha2db/gha2db.go)
-- This is a `fetcher` equivalent, differences are that it reads from GitHub archive instead of GitHub API and writes to Postgres instead of MySQL
+- Reads from GitHub archive and writes to Postgres
 - It saves ALL data from GitHub archives, so we have all GitHub structures fully populated.
 See [Database structure](https://github.com/cncf/gha2db/blob/master/USAGE.md).
 - We have all historical data from all possible GitHub events and summary values for repositories at given points of time.
 - The idea is to divide all data into two categories: `const` and `variable`.
 Const data is a data that is not changing in time, variable data is a data that changes in time, so `event_id` is added as a part of this data primary key.